MobMonRob/DSL4GeometricAlgebra/README.md

 	- Register yor Builtin in `installBuiltins()` similar to the existing ones.

 If the name of the Builtin class is “Abs”, the Builtin function in the DSL will be “abs”.

+## Dev Docs / Netbeans Plugin
+### New algebra added
+If a new algebra was added to GACasADi, in order to use its constants in the syntax highligter, rebuild and reinstall [netbeans-ocga](https://github.com/orat/netbeans-ocga).

+### Changes in Truffle -> LSP
+If changes occured in Truffle with effects to the LSP and you want to use them in Netbeans.
+Execute the following steps in this sequence:
+- Rebuild DSL4GA_Impl_Truffle.
+- Rebuild DSL4GA_LSP.
+- Rebuild netbeans-ocga.
+- Reinstall netbeans-ocga in Netbeans.
+- Restart Netbeans.

 ## Next Steps